raiden-network/raiden/docs/rest_api.rst

 .. http:patch:: /api/(version)/channels/(token_address)/(partner_address)

-   This request is used to close a channel or to increase the deposit in it.
+   This request is used to do one of the following:
+   - close a channel
+   - to increase the deposit in it
+   - to make an withdrawal
+   - to set the fee schedule for the channel

    **Example Request (close channel)**: